The Centre for Care & Wellbeing

 For further information, please contact Dianne Lee on (03) 8772 6111 or email email@example.com.

 Enjoy a 45-minute walk with like-minded people exploring various parts of the beautiful botanic gardens.

 Meet at The Centre for Care & Wellbeing, located within Springvale Botanical Cemetery.

-Renew your mind and body using gentle movement and yoga-based stretches to develop strength & balance.
+Renew your mind and body using gentle movement and yoga-based stretches to develop strength and balance.

 Enjoy a deep sense of peace, clarity, focus and creativity.

-Simple mindfulness techniques will be used to develop breath and body awareness, & guided meditation/relaxation will ensure you leave feeling relaxed and balanced.
+Simple mindfulness techniques will be used to develop breath and body awareness, and guided meditation/relaxation will ensure you leave feeling relaxed and balanced.

 And here are a few other ways to reconnect with the world around you and engage with the community:

 Enjoy a relaxing Sunday afternoon filled with great food, coffee and the smooth sounds of the New Orleans Swamp Dogs.
 Located within beautiful gardens, Café Vita et flores' is the perfect location for family and friends to come together and enjoy alfresco dining.